DavidRodriguezSoaresCUI/PyYoloCR/README.md

 This software is provided as-is, without any warranties of any kind.
 Use it at your own risk.
 You can find the full license in the `LICENSE` file included in this repository.

 To avoid fragmentation, please only fork this project if you intend to significantly improve it in some way, and in that case prefer issuing a pull request instead if possible.

+# Afterword
+I would like to thank the following people :
+ * `YuriZero`, the original creator of `YoloCR`, for the extensive ground work on which this project is based on.
+This project would not exist without them.
+ * All the people that worked on `Tesseract-OCR`, `pytesseract`, `VapourSynth`, used `VapourSynth plugins`, `VapourSynth Editor` and `FFmpeg`.
+The world is a better place thanks to these precious tools.
+ * The beautiful people at `StackOverflow` and similar forums, that provide treasures of information to anyone.